01fortes/goboot/README.md

 1. Create a new Go module
 2. Add a dependency on `github.com/01fortes/goboot`
-3. Import only from the `pkg/api/` packages
-4. Implement the `starter.Starter` or `starter.ConditionalStarter` interface
+3. Implement the `container.Starter` or `container.ConditionalStarter` interface
-5. Publish your module
+4. Publish your module

 Example module structure:
 ```